kimiyoung/genvector/README.md

 1. Our implementation leverages [fastapprox](https://github.com/Nigh/fastapprox) for efficient computation of `log`, `pow`, and `exp`.

-1. We code needs further documentation and command line arguments support.
+1. Our code needs further documentation and command line arguments support.
 We will update the code repo in the near future.
-You might also contribute to the code base if interested :)
+You are also welcome to contribute to the code base :)

 1. Star our repo and/or cite our paper if you find it useful :)